Orbifold Chern classes inequalities and applications: An effective non-vanishing result for threefolds

-Notice that $\wtilde X_2$ has only canonical singularities.
-Now, let $\pi: X\to \wtilde Y_2$ be a terminalization of $\wtilde Y_2$.
-Set $A:=\pi^*(\wtilde A_2 +E_2)$.
-As $\pi$ is small, $(K_X+A)$ is also nef and big.
-The strict positivity of the right-hand side of the ineqiality~\ref{eq:Key} immediately follows: First we rewrite the right-hand side of~\ref{eq:Key} as
+Thanks to Kawamata--Viehweg vanishing~\cite[Thm.~5.2.7]{Mat02}, it suffices to prove that $\chi(Y, K_Y+H)\neq 0$.
+For a general choice of $H'\in |H|$, the pair $(Y, H')$ satisfies Assumption~\ref{LCCond}.
+Therefore the assumptions of Proposition~\ref{prop:KeyIneq} are satisfied except for the terminal assumption for the singularities.

-Now, according to basepoint freeness theorem for log-canonical threefolds, cf.~\cite{SecondAsterisque}, the divisor $K_X+A$ is semiample.
+Now, let $\pi: X\to Y$ be a terminalization of $Y$, cf.~\cite[Sect.~6.3]{KM98}.
+Set $A:=\pi^*( H')$.
+Since $\pi$ is small, the adjoint divisor $(K_X+A)$ is also nef.
+We may now conclude using the strict positivity of the right-hand side of the inequality (\ref{eq:Key}) by the following argument.
+According to the basepoint freeness theorem for log-canonical threefolds, cf.~\cite{KMM}, the divisor $K_X+A$ is semi-ample.
 Therefore, for sufficiently large integer $m$, we can find an irreducible surface $S \in | m\cdot(K_X+2A) |$ such that $(A|_S)$ is big.
-On the other hand $(K_X+A)|_S$ is nef.
-It thus follows that $(K_X+A)|_S \cdot A|_S >0$.
+On the other hand, the divisor $(K_X+A)|_S$ is nef.
+It thus follows that $(K_X+A)|_S \cdot A|_S >0$, thanks to Kleiman's ampleness criterion (\cite[Thm.~1.4.29]{Laz04-I}).